kratinkeshari/my-commerce/README.md

      ```

 4. **Access the Application:**
-   - Visit `http://localhost:5173` in your browser to access the Flipkart clone.
+   - Visit `http://localhost:5173` in your browser to access.
    - You can access the admin panel at `http://localhost:5173/dashboard/admin` (login required).

 ## Environment Variables